dufferzafar/win-butler/README.md

 You'll need to have [Autohotkey](http://l.autohotkey.net/AutoHotkey_L_Install.exe) installed.

-Once you have AHK installed, download the [zip](https://github.com/dufferzafar/win-butler/archive/master.zip), extract the contents, and Run WinButler.ahk
+Once you have AHK installed, download the [zip](https://github.com/dufferzafar/win-butler/archive/master.zip), extract the contents, and Run WinButler.ahk and be prepared to face some AHK errors.

+I created this script for myself and haven't had the time to make it 'user-friendly'.
+So if don't have prior AHK experience - please delete the Zip file you just downloaded.

+Also, Autohotkey has some 'issues' on Windows 8, so it won't work there.
+The only thing I know is that it works smoooothly for me - Windows 7 x64.

 Have fun!